-Release of Directory Information will be made only by the Chief Student Services Officer, or designee, to protect the rights of students who do not want this information released.
+Release of Directory Information will be made only by the Vice-President of Student Services or the Registrar, to protect the rights of students who do not want this information released.
 Student Services staff may refuse to give out directory information if they determine it would be detrimental to the best interest of the student involved.